• 25 June - Wednesday morning - Smalton

 Anna continued, "So, no, this isn't going to match your past exactly, Lisa."

 I thought for a minute.
 "You, know, that actually cheers me up quite a bit.
 The thought that I had to relive my past was beginning to seem like a very bad dream.
 But if I don't know what to expect, then that's a different proposition.
 So UFO's are real.
 What else?

 "Uncle Kevin would know," said Nan.
 "We can ask when we're up there this coming week."

 "For sure," said Sean.
 "That's what NICOPP is all about."

 "NICOPP?
-There was a NICAP, National Investigations Committee on Aerial Phenomena."
+There was a NICAP in my timeline, National Investigations Committee on Aerial Phenomena."

 "Close," said Sean.
 "But it's Out of Place Phenomena instead of Aerial Phenomena."